 6. Dress up the Kitchen and Bathrooms

 While renovations may not be necessary when putting your home for sale, it’s important to make the kitchen and bathrooms sparkle.
 If the cabinets are old and dated, think about repainting them in a fun color.

 Small touches can go a long way.
 Try buying new, decorative hand and kitchen towels, clean the ceiling lights and polish the fixtures.
 Add a clean-scented candle or fancy soap dish to the bathroom.
 Removing items from the counters in both the kitchen and bathroom will enhance the space to feel larger.

 7. Freshen Up the Paint

-Knowing how to stage your house for a quick sale helps you reduce your monthly carrying costs (insurance, mortgage, utilities), so you make more profit.
-These tips for staging a house to sell are all DIY, which means the biggest investment you’ll make in any of these projects will be your time and energy.
-But the payoff will be all cash.
+Knowing how to stage your house for a quick sale helps reduce your monthly carrying costs such as insurance, mortgage, and utilities.
+These secrets for staging your home are all do-it-yourself, which means the biggest investment you’ll make will be your time and energy.
+The hard-earned payoff will be all cash.